tozti/tozti/docs/dev/store.rst

         }
     }

-Now when creating a user you cannot specify it's groups, but you can specify members when creating (or updating) a given group and the system will automagically take care of filling the ``groups`` relationship with the current up-to-date content.
+Now when creating a group you cannot specify it's users, but you can specify the ``groups`` when creating (or updating) a given user and the system will automagically take care of filling the ``members`` relationship with the current up-to-date content.